szabgab/perlmaven.com/sites/en/pages/dancer2-hello-world.md

 ## Finally it works!

-So we can see in the browser <b>Hello World1</b>.
+So we can see in the browser **Hello World1**.
 It's not much of a web application, but it works and it is ours!

 In the terminal/Command Prompt window you can see the access log.
 Apparently also the previous attempts showed up even though we did not get a response in the browser.